-‘Empire’ Season 3 Episode 14 Spoilers: Will Cookie Marry Angelo As Lucios Gets Sexual With Giuliana?
+‘Empire’ Season 3 Episode 14 Spoilers: Will Cookie Marry Angelo As Lucious Gets Sexual With Giuliana?

-Empire Season 3 Episode 14 spoilers suggest that things will get complicated between Cookie (Taraji P. Henson) and Lucios (Terrence Howard).
+Empire Season 3 Episode 14 spoilers suggest that things will get complicated between Cookie (Taraji P. Henson) and Lucious (Terrence Howard).
 The episode, named “Love Is A Smoke,” will apparently show at least two love stories.
-One is between Cookie and Angelo (Taye Diggs), while the other is between Lucios and Giuliana (Nia Long).
-The episode comes with Angelo’s marriage proposal to Cookie, who still has a soft spot for Lucios.
-Giuliana, on the other hand, seems to be following a specific plan to lure Lucios and make Cookie jealous.
+One is between Cookie and Angelo (Taye Diggs), while the other is between Lucious and Giuliana (Nia Long).
+The episode comes with Angelo’s marriage proposal to Cookie, who still has a soft spot for Lucas.
+Giuliana, on the other hand, seems to be following a specific plan to lure Luscious and make Cookie jealous.
 In the previous episode, called “My Naked Villainy,” Giuliana’s arrival gave Cookie a run for her money.

 All hail our queen, @tarajiphenson!???? #Empire